Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 IMPACT

 One of the most important impacts lies in the ability to improve disease surveillance through molecular biomarkers, offering a step-change in diagnostic capability.
 Predictive gene signatures developed through this work provide a means to target interventions more effectively, whether through feed strategies, selective breeding, or tailored husbandry practices.
-Although functional feeds showed only limited benefits, the ability to assess their performance using validated biomarkers is itself a valuable outcome, allowing producers to evaluate interventions under specific environmental conditions.
 The research also highlighted the importance of incorporating microbiome monitoring into disease management, particularly as climate-driven shifts in microbial communities are expected to play an increasing role in shaping gill health outcomes.

 Beyond immediate applications, the project has generated intellectual and technical assets that strengthen the sector’s long-term resilience.
 The validated biomarker panel, alongside refined RNA-seq and qPCR methodologies, provides the foundation for future innovation in diagnostics.
 Training of research staff in advanced molecular and bioinformatic techniques has expanded expertise within the field, while adoption of high-throughput screening technologies has accelerated the potential for commercial implementation.